*Minne means “memory” in Norwegian

-- Students who have been awarded to participate on this program will receive a full scholarship for participation
+- Students who have been awarded to participate in this program will receive a full scholarship for participation

 - Following this trip, participating students will be asked to either participate in a community program or host a program (with guidance and support from the Israel Center and the JCRC)

-- The selected students are expected to provide one educational project following the trip to share with others what was learned, or participate in a community program
+- The selected students are expected to provide one educational project following the trip, share with others what they learned, or participate in a community program

 Eligibility & Information: